Concise Outlines for a Complex Logic: A Proof Outline Checker for TaDA (Full Paper): Expanding Proof Outlines to Proof Candidates

 It might be helpful to consider an analogy with standard Hoare logic: its rule of consequence can be applied to each Hoare triple.
 A suitable normal form could restrict proofs to use the rule of consequence only at the beginning of the program and for each loop (as in a weakest-precondition calculus).
 A heuristic can then infer the concrete applications, in particular, the entailments used in the rule application, treating the rule as a bridge rule.

 \paragraph{Normal Form.}

 Our normal is established by a combination of syntactic checks and proof obligations in the final Viper encoding.
 Its main restrictions are as follows: \begin{enumerate*}

 \item All triples are either exclusively atomic or non-atomic, which enables us to infer the triple kinds from statements and key rule applications.
 Due to this restriction, Voila cannot express specifications that combine atomic and non-atomic behaviors.
-However, such specifications do not occur frequently and could be supported via additional annotations.
+However, such specifications do not occur frequently (see \Secref*{5.2.3 in \cite{Pinto16}} for an example) and could be supported via additional annotations.

 \item All triple preconditions, as well as the postconditions of non-atomic triples, are \term{stable}, \ie cannot be invalidated by (legal) concurrent operations.
 In contrast, TaDA requires stability only for certain assertions.
 Our stronger requirement enables us to \emph{rely} on stability at various points in the proof instead of having to \emph{check} it -- most importantly, when Viper automatically applies its frame rule.
 To enforce this restriction, we eagerly stabilize assertions through suitable weakening steps.